mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 over the mountains east of the desert, causing dry rivers to burst into life.
 Soon, these rivers dry up again, and leave a residue of salt in their beds.
-This salt is found in a thin clump ten to twenty centimetres below the surface.
+This salt is found in a thin clump ten to twenty centimeters below the surface.
 Wait too long, and the organic compounds giving the dust-spice its unique taste decay and the salt becomes worthless.
 Harvest too early, and the salt has not had time to leech the right combination of minerals and organic elements from the soil.
-Spice-harvesting must be performed in a window of only a few weeks, and hundreds of kilometres of river-bed must be searched in that time.
+Spice-harvesting must be performed in a window of only a few weeks, and hundreds of kilometers of river-bed must be searched in that time.

 ##### KKEANOUEANOU KEANOU